Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Evolution of the Initial RIAF Run

-Second panel of Fig. \ref{fig:flow_evo} shows the time $t=10050$ when MHD turbulence is fully developed throughout the region of interest ($r \leq 120$).
+The second panel of Fig. \ref{fig:flow_evo} shows the time $t=10050$ when MHD turbulence is fully developed throughout the region of interest ($r \leq 120$).
 However, it is worth noting that the system still remembers the initial field geometry as indicated by the alternate signs of mean toroidal fields at different radii.
-As time evolves, alternate polarity fields reconnect and the accretion flow gradually removes the signature of initial field geometry as can be seen in the third panel of Fig. \ref{fig:flow_evo}.
+As time evolves, alternate polarity fields reconnect, and the accretion flow gradually removes the signature of initial field geometry, as can be seen in the third panel of Fig. \ref{fig:flow_evo}.
 Around the time $t=40200$ (fourth panel of Fig. \ref{fig:flow_evo}), the accretion flow largely forgets its magnetic initial condition and the magnetic fields generated due to an in-situ dynamo start to dominate.
-Finally, the subsequent disk evolution is self-regulated with a combination of the MRI turbulence, dynamo and angular momentum transport.
+Finally, the subsequent disk evolution is self-regulated with a combination of MRI turbulence, dynamo and angular momentum transport.
+A point to be noted is that in the quasi-stationary phase, the toroidal magnetic field is always the dominant component comprising almost $85 \%$ of the total magnetic field energy.
+We also examined (but not shown in figures) that this ratio of toroidal to poloidal magnetic field energy modestly decreases towards the surface and within the ISCO.

-Magnetic field generated by dynamo in the quasi-stationary phase of RIAF are not only of large-scales in the azimuthal direction \citep{Dhang2019}, but also in the radial direction, as can easily be seen by the radially extended structures of mean poloidal and toroidal fields in the last panels of of Fig. \ref{fig:flow_evo}.
-However, the strength of the dynamo generated large-scale field is insufficient to form a MAD, as we will discuss in the section \ref{sect:sane_or_mad}.
+We showed the flow and magnetic field structures in the poloidal plane in Fig. \ref{fig:flow_evo}.
+Fig. \ref{fig:azimuth_flow} shows the azimuthal structures of the rest mass density (left-hand panel) and toroidal magnetic field (right-hand panel) in the disk-midplane ($\theta=90^{\circ}$) at late times for the Initial RIAF run.
+Both density and magnetic field show elongated structures in the $\phi$-direction, which is expected in a shear-dominated accretion disk.
+It is also noteworthy that the magnetic fields generated by a dynamo in the quasi-stationary phase of RIAF are not only of large scales in the radial direction (can be comprehended by the radially extended structures of mean poloidal and toroidal fields in the last panels of Fig. \ref{fig:flow_evo} (b)), they are also of large scales in the azimuthal direction as inferred from the snapshot of toroidal magnetic fields in Fig. \ref{fig:azimuth_flow} (also see \citep{Dhang2019}).
+However, the strength of the dynamo-generated large-scale field is insufficient to form a MAD, as we will discuss in the section \ref{sect:sane_or_mad}.